sarahbonnin/CRG_RIntroduction/pathdirectories.md

 ```
 You are now in: "~/Rcourse/Module1"
 <br>
-Move one directory "up" the tree with:
+Move one directory "up" the tree:
 ```{r}
 setwd("..")
 ```